s1lvaj/degoogle/README.md

-# Why degoogle your life?
+# Why to degoogle your life?

 This repository serves as a guide to degoogle your life.
-This act serves to take control of your software, choosing better (and sometime opensource) alternatives.
-Technology is supposed to be a helpful tool, also allowing us to consume content, but always as a means to serve and enrich our lives, NEVER in order overwhelm us and consider our life and attention as a market niche to be explored.
+This act serves to take control of your software, choosing better (and sometimes opensource) alternatives, making technology a better tool,as it is supposed to be, instead of an overwhelming time sink.

 ## 1. Browser and Search Engine

-Don't use Google Chrome or Edge.
+Don't use Google Chrome or Microsoft Edge.
 Firefox is a great alternative, as well as Brave.
-An adblocker is also crucial.
-Navigating the internet without an adblocker is like crossing the street without looking to both sides.
-Ads are mostly malware, so you need to be safe.
+And be sure you have an adblocker with it, so that you don't have malicious content preying on you.

 Then go to your browser settings and change the default search engine to something like duckduckgo, instead of google.
-It can also help to tell your browser to delete all your cookies, history and data every time you close it.
+It can also be helpful to setup your browser to delete all your cookies, history and data every time you close it.

 Some 5 minutes are enough to do this.